Fr-Storm/MUJ-connect/README.md

 ## Welcome to Muj Connect — a custom Discord bot that automatically formats beautiful introduction posts for new server members based on their selected roles and inputs!

 ## ✨ Features
-- 📜 Slash Command /intro to introduce yourself.
+- 📜 Slash Command `/intro` to introduce yourself.

 - 🧩 Reads user roles (Age, Gender, Specialization, Year) from onboarding selections.

-- 🎨 Posts a clean, styled embed in the #📇intro channel.
+- 🎨 Posts a clean, styled embed in the `#📇intro channel`.

 - 🎭 Changes your nickname to your real name (if bot has permissions).

 - 🎯 Assigns hobby roles based on your chosen interests (Gaming, Developer, Rider, etc.).

+- 🔥 Slash Command `/assign` to assign gender roles manually with permission checks.

+- 🛡️ `/assign` command restricted to users with Manage Nicknames permission.

 - ⚡ Fully automatic, quick, and easy to use.

 ## 🚀 How It Works
 1. On server join, users select roles (Age, Gender, Specialization, Batch) during onboarding.

-2. User uses /intro command and fills in:
+2. User uses `/intro` command and fills in:

 - Name

-- Social links (Instagram, Snapchat, etc.)
+- Social usernames (Instagram, Snapchat, etc.)

 - Hobbies

-3. Bot reads their roles and information, generates a stylish embed, and posts it to #📇intro!
+3. Bot reads their roles and information, generates a stylish embed, and posts it to `#📇intro`!

 4. If hobbies match certain keywords, bot auto-assigns the hobby role.